Automated liver tissues delineation techniques: A systematic survey on machine learning current trends and future orientations: Categorization of ML Techniques

 An interesting approach is investigated on imprecise labeling of tumors, named ``response evaluation criteria in solid tumors'' (RECIST).
-Due to the abundance nature of this kind of data, in \cite{Cai2018}, the authors use such CT slices for the tumor segmentation via a holistic nested network (HNN), which is originally built for edge detection throughout multiple-levels within the network \cite{Xie_2015_ICCV}.
+Due to the abundance nature of this kind of data, in \cite{Cai2018}, the authors use such CT slices for the tumor segmentation via a holistic nested network (HNN), which is originally built for edge detection throughout multiple levels within the network \cite{Xie_2015_ICCV}.
 Thus, utilizing weakly labeled data instead of relying on pixel-wise labeling.
-In a similar approach in \cite{Cano-Espinosa2020}, a 2D FCN is used to regress biomarker information (area or volume) on CT slices to segment the tumors, instead of using manually labeled-pixels datasets, which are harder to obtain.
+In a similar approach in \cite{Cano-Espinosa2020}, a 2D FCN is used to regress biomarker information (area or volume) on CT slices to regress and localize tumors instead of using manually labeled-pixels datasets, which are harder to obtain.

-Some of the aforementioned liver segmentation work use the same model for tumor segmentation as well.
-For example, the 2D FCN aided by the 3D DMO and NMF in \cite{Zheng2017}, the 2D FCN in \cite{Tian2018}, the 2D FCN VA Mask-RCNN in \cite{Wang2019volumetric}, the DeepLabV3 followed by Pix2Pix GAN in \cite{Xia2019}, the ensemble of the three U-Net-like 2D FCN in \cite{Vorontsov2018,Maaref2020}, the mU-Net in \cite{Seo2020}, the CU-ResNets \cite{Xi2020}, the 3D AH-Net in \cite{Liu2018}, the 3D U-Net with context-aware modules in \cite{Zhang2018liver}, and the H-DenseUNet in \cite{Li2018}, all segment the tumors along with the liver simultaneously.
-In \cite{Dey2020}, the first 2D CompNet, mentioned earlier in the liver segmentation techniques, also aids in segmenting large tumors, followed by a 3D CompNet to segment the small ones.
-In \cite{Treilhard2017}, the same CaRF used for liver parenchyma segmentation is also used for viable tumor tissue, and necrosis tissues segmentation.
+Some of the aforementioned liver segmentation work also use the same model for tumor segmentation.
+For example, the 2D FCN aided by the 3D DMO and NMF in \cite{Zheng2017}, the 2D FCN in \cite{Tian2018}, the 2D FCN VA Mask-RCNN in \cite{Wang2019volumetric}, the TPCNN in \cite{aghamohammadi2021tpcnn}, the DeepLabV3 followed by Pix2Pix GAN in \cite{Xia2019}, the ensemble of the three U-Net-like 2D FCN in \cite{Vorontsov2018,Maaref2020}, the mU-Net in \cite{Seo2020}, the CU-ResNet \cite{Xi2020}, the 3D AH-Net in \cite{Liu2018}, the 3D U-Net with context-aware modules in \cite{Zhang2018liver}, and the H-DenseUNet in \cite{Li2018}, all segment the tumors along with the liver simultaneously.
+In \cite{Dey2020}, the first 2D CompNet, aforementioned in the liver segmentation techniques, helps in segmenting large tumors, followed by a 3D CompNet to segment the smaller ones.
+In \cite{Treilhard2017}, the same CaRF used for liver parenchyma segmentation is also used for viable tumor tissue and necrosis tissues segmentation.
+In \cite{Li2021}, the same U-Net along with the Bi-ConvLSTM are used to finely capture the tumors borders.